miracuse/miracuse.github.io/docs/more/specializations/ranger.md

 > Scoundrel Specialization

-A catch-all term for hunters, tribal warriors, and nomads.
-Skilled archers with an affinity for nature, whose traditional practices predate the modern practice of alchemy.
-Rangers exist between the urban and natural worlds.
+A catch-all term for those trained in a martial tradition popularized by the Tribes.
+Rangers are fleet-footed warriors with an affinity for the natural world.

 {% include specialization_kits.html %}